Welcome to the Online -safety area of our website. Here you will find links, resources and updates to supporting our children to stay safe online.

-Our Deputy Designated Safeguarding Leaders with the responsibility of e-safety are: Mrs Sarah Reynolds and Mrs Rachel Wadsworth
+Our Deputy Designated Safeguarding Leaders with the responsibility of online-safety are: Mrs Sarah Reynolds and Mrs Rachel Wadsworth

 Mrs Wadsworth is now a CEOP accredited trained Ambassador.

 CEOP has a network of over 5,500 ambassadors across the UK.
 This is an active network of professionals delivering CEOP's 'Thinkuknow' resources in their local communities to fellow professionals, parents and carers and young people.

 Our governor with the responsibility for online safety is: Mrs Donna Richardson